vitest-dev/vitest/docs/config/index.md

 - **Default:** `false`
 - **CLI:** `--globals`, `--globals=false`

-By default, `vitest` does not provide global APIs for explicitness.
-If you prefer to use the APIs globally like Jest, you can pass the `--globals` option to CLI or add `globals: true` in the config.
+By default, `vitest` does not provide global APIs for testing to encourage explicitness and reduce potential conflicts.
+If you prefer using global APIs like Jest, you can enable them by passing the `--globals` option in the CLI or setting `globals: true` in your config file.

 ```ts
 // vitest.config.ts